albytseng/Truetooth-web/index.md

   - It's powered off.
 - Signals may be obstructed or weakened by large objects. **Move around walls and large furnitures.**
 - Signals may be out of range. **Walk toward other areas.**

+## 3. Further questions?

+Feel free to email any further questions to hello@misplaced.app.